You’ve decided you want to be a landlord. Great! Now how do you decide what rent to charge?

 Charge higher rent for being a better landlord.

-Tenants are ok paying higher rent for a better landlord.
-The tenant is looking at different houses that are all similar in some way.
 Rental houses are a commodity.
 But you can be the difference.
 You can be what makes a tenant want to pay more for a house.
 Be a better landlord, and you can charge higher rent.

-Post the rent at higher than market value before it is move in ready
+Post the rent at higher than market value before it is move-in ready

 You can post the house before it’s ready to rent.
 Not only can you post the house before it’s ready to rent, you can also post it with higher than market rent.
-This is an idea that many landlords disagreed with me over.
-Many landlords aren’t good landlords.
-They don’t think of things smart.
-Making money in real estate doesnt require smarts.
-You can make a lot of mistakes on a long enough time line and still come out ahead in real estate.

-Why does this work?
-For several reasons.
-Tenants generally do not spend months looking for a house.
-They spend weeks.
-It generally would take me 30-45 days to get the house ready to rent.
+It generally takes me 30-45 days to get the house ready to rent.
 It could have been quicker, but remember my objective was to minimize stress, not squeeze every moment of my life out of rental houses.
-So you actually get a couple rounds of people looking at the house by showing it before it’s ready.
-You get twice as many prospects.

-By having the rent higher during this period you get a feel for interest.
-If you are getting a lot of interest then the higher price is possible.
 If you are not getting the leads you want you adjust it down to market price when the house is ready.
-There are other benefits to showing the house before it’s move in ready, but I’ll address those in another blog post.
+There are other benefits to showing the house before it’s move-in ready, but I’ll address those in another blog post.

 Pet rent is more lucrative than a higher deposit

 Early on I realized even if you tell someone they couldn’t have a dog in their house, they would.
 Give up on that battle.
-Dogs have become an extension of people’s families.
-Let them have that.

-This is an opportunity to make money.
-At first “doggie deposit” seems like a great idea.
-My houses rented at the $1,000 price point.
 So a doggie deposit of $500 is reasonable.
 That’s a number that tenants would say yes too.
-Instead of charging doggie deposit, consider doggie rent.
+Instead of charging doggie deposit, consider charging a doggie rent.

 It’s reasonable to charge $50-100 more a month in doggie rent.
 It’s a number that feels small to tenants relative to how they would feel to get rid of their dog or find a different house.